The Best Beaches to Visit in Santa Cruz

 Beaches for Bonfires

-We’ve put together a list of our favorite Santa Cruz beaches amenable to the evening bonfire.
+We’ve put together a short list of our favorite Santa Cruz beaches amenable to the evening bonfire:

-Whatever you’re looking for – surf, sun, scenic dog-friendly beach runs – there truly is something for everyone on offer in Santa Cruz’s beach selection.
-From the bustling Main beach and thriving harbor to quieter, remote spots, Santa Cruz’s beaches cater to all tastes.
+Whatever you’re looking for – surf, sun, or scenic dog-friendly beach runs – there truly is something for everyone on offer in Santa Cruz’s beach selection.
+From the bustling Main Beach and a thriving harbor to quieter, remote spots, Santa Cruz’s beaches cater to all tastes.
+If you want even more options, head to nearby Aptos and Capitola, two other cool beach towns you’ll love exploring.

 The wide variety of Santa Cruz’s beach camping and house rentals make it easier than ever to enjoy a protracted bit of fun in the sun.
 All you need to worry about is how to decide on a beach that’s right for you.
 But with so much on offer, it’s hard to go wrong.